-Ana Mendes is a writer and visual artist based in London and Stockholm.
-She studied animation film at La Poudrière École du Film d’Animation, Valence, France (2008), photography at Bauhaus-Universität Weimar, Germany (2012) and completed an M. A. in Writing for Performance at Goldsmiths College, London in 2011.
-Mendes creates projects in which she uses photography, video, drawing, text and installation to address issues of memory, language and identity.
+Ana Mendes is a writer and visual artist working and living in London and Stockholm.
+She studied animation film at La Poudrière École du Film d’Animation, Valence, France (2008), photography at Bauhaus-Universität Weimar, Germany (2012), completed an M. A. in Writing for Performance at Goldsmiths College, London in 2011 and studied video at the Royal Institute of Art, Stockholm, Sweden (2018/19).

-Mendes has been the recipient of several awards for her works in performance, video, photography and literature, including the Jerwood Drawing Prize 2017, second prize winner, London, UK; MAC International 2016, finalist, The MAC, Belfast, UK (2016); fellowship Akademie Schloss Solitude, Stuttgart, Germany, 2015-2017, IASPIS (Swedish Visual Arts Grants International Committee for Visual and applied Arts) Artist-in-Residence 2017, and Calouste Gulbenkian Foundation Fellowship 2010/11 and International Grants 2013 and 2016, Lisbon, Portugal.
+Mendes has been the recipient of numerous awards for her works in performance, video, photography and literature, including the Jerwood Drawing Prize 2017, second prize winner, London, UK; fellowship Akademie Schloss Solitude, Stuttgart, Germany, 2015-2017, Artist-in-Residence IASPIS (Swedish Visual Arts Grants International Committee for Visual and applied Arts) 2017, MAC International 2016, finalist, The MAC, Belfast, UK (2016); Prize of the Jury, Special mention, MAAT Museum/Festival Fuso, Lisbon, Portugal, 2016; Prize of the Jury Sophiensaele/Festival 100 Grad, Berlin, 2014; fellowship Calouste Gulbenkian Foundation Fellowship 2010/11 and International Grants 2013 and 2016, Lisbon, Portugal.